globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 and composition.
-Swing Tree combines this to give you a quasi XML-based UI framework with compile time type safety, turing completeness and all the other good stuff that comes with Java.
+Swing Tree combines this to give you a quasi XML-based UI framework with compile time type safety, turing completeness and all the other good stuff that comes with Java (or any other JVM language you prefer).

 ## Growing Branches ##

-The next important step to building Swing UIs with Swing-Tree is mastering layout managers.
+The next important step to building Swing UIs with Swing-Tree is mastering **layout managers**.
 Swing-Tree has a general purpose layout manager built into it which is set as the default layout manager if you do not specify a different one.